 The use of ashwagandha can help alleviate these symptoms and support an energetic and rejuvenating sense of well-being.

 Ashwagandha Benefits and Healing Effects

 Ashwagandha contains many useful medicinal chemicals, including withanolides (steroidal lactones), alkaloids, choline, fatty acids, amino acids, and a variety of sugars.
 While the leaves and fruit have valuable therapeutic properties, the root of the ashwagandha plant is the part most commonly used in Western herbal remedies.

 Medical researchers have been studying ashwagandha for years with great interest and have completed more than 200 studies on the healing benefits of this botanical.
-Some key examples of the healing effects of Ashwagandha are:
+Some key examples of the Ashwagandha health benefits are:

 - Protects the immune system